Hakozakigu Shrine 筥崎宮

 The shrine is a short walk from Hakozakimiya-Mae subway station on the Hakozaki Line and Hakozaki Station on the Kagoshima Main Line.
 Both lines can be accessed from Hakata Station.

-Hakozakigu Shrine was founded in 923 but burned down during the Mongol invasion of 1274.
-Following its reconstruction, a large calligraphic plaque, the Tekikoku Kokufuku, was fixed to the tower gate celebrating the defeat of the enemy.
+Hakozakigu Shrine was founded in 923 but the main hall burned down during the Mongol invasion of 1274.
+Following its reconstruction, a large calligraphic plaque, the Tekikoku Koufuku, was fixed to the tower gate.

 The land against the sea